Quadric (algebraic geometry): The Bruhat decomposition

 Here h is the class of a hyperplane section and l is the class of a maximal linear subspace of X. (For n = 2m, the class of the other type of maximal linear subspace is $h^m-l$.)
 This calculation shows the importance of the linear subspaces of a quadric: the Chow ring of all algebraic cycles on X is generated by the "obvious" element h (pulled back from the class $c_1O(1)$ of a hyperplane in ${\mathbf P}^{n+1}$) together with the class of a maximal linear subspace of X.

-Isotropic Grassmannians and the spinor variety
+Isotropic Grassmannians and the projective pure spinor variety

 The space of r-planes in a smooth n-dimensional quadric (like the quadric itself) is a projective homogeneous variety, known as the isotropic Grassmannian or orthogonal Grassmannian OGr(r + 1, n + 2).
 (The numbering refers to the dimensions of the corresponding vector spaces.
-In the case of middle-dimensional linear subspaces of an quadric of even dimension 2m, one writes $\operatorname{OGr}_{+}(m+1,2m+2)$ for one of the two connected components.)
+In the case of middle-dimensional linear subspaces of a quadric of even dimension 2m, one writes $\operatorname{OGr}_{+}(m+1,2m+2)$ for one of the two connected components.)
 As a result, the isotropic Grassmannians of a split quadric over a field also have algebraic cell decompositions.